-The Water Council collaborates with global organizations that support our goals for freshwater research, innovation, education, and business development.
+The Water Council collaborates with global organizations that support common goals for freshwater research, innovation, education and business development.

 The UN Global Compact is a strategic policy initiative for businesses that are committed to aligning their operations and strategies with 10 universally accepted principles in the area of human rights, labor, environment and anti-corruption.